-Adam S. Forman and Jeffrey H. Ruzal, attorneys in the Employment, Labor & Workforce Management practice, in the firm’s Detroit and New York offices, respectively, authored an article for SHRM.org titled “5 Ways to Leverage Technology for Overtime Compliance.”
+Adam S. Forman and Jeffrey H. Ruzal, Members of the Firm in the Employment, Labor & Workforce Management practice, co-authored an article in SHRM, titled “5 Ways to Leverage Technology for Overtime Compliance.”

 Following is an excerpt:

-Inevitably, employers will determine that increasing the salaries of some of their previously exempt employees to comply with the new overtime rule is not economically or practically feasible.
-Suddenly, businesses will be required to account for newly nonexempt employees’ work time and, to the extent necessary, will take proactive steps to ensure that they are not working over 40 hours in a workweek.
+Many employers will have to decide whether to raise the salaries of their currently exempt workforce or reclassify them as nonexempt workers and pay them overtime for all hours worked over 40 in a workweek.
+Some employers will ultimately determine that increasing the salaries of some of their previously exempt employees to comply with the new overtime rule is not economically feasible.
+These businesses will be required to account for newly nonexempt employees’ work time. …